 - If Suggested number of downlink packets is newly received, the HSS shall add the newly received value to the currently used value of Suggested number of downlink packets if the aggregated value is within the operator defined range.
 If the aggregated value is not within the operator defined range, the HSS shall set the subscribed Suggested number of downlink packets according to operator defined range.

 The HSS may notify the SCEF (which then notifies the SCS/AS) of the actual value of Maximum Latency and Maximum Response Time that are being applied in the 3GPP network.

+The HSS stores the MPS for Messaging parameter as part of the subscription data if the HSS supports the MPS for Messaging function.
+The detailed MPS for Messaging indication handling is further specified in TS 23.272 [11] for SMS over NAS via MME, in TS 23.204 [13] for SMS over IP, and in TS 23.228 [10] for messaging over IMS.

 5. For group based processing (if the HSS received the Set Suggested Network Configuration Response with an External Group Identifier), the HSS sends a Set Suggested Network Configuration Response (SCEF Reference ID, SCEF Reference ID for Deletion, Cause) message to the SCEF to acknowledge acceptance of the Set Suggested Network Configuration Request before beginning the processing of individual UEs indicating that Group processing is in progress.